Pine Lodge Gardens

 History, tourist information, and nearby accommodation

-The history of Pine Lodge goes back to the 19th century, when the area was heavily mined for tin and copper.
-The mine area was then planted with trees, and these provide an historic canvas for the main gardens, which were developed from 1976.
+The history of Pine Lodge goes back to the 19th century when the area was heavily mined for tin and copper.
+The mine area was then planted with trees, and these provide a historical canvas for the main gardens, which were developed from 1976.

 The sunken garden offers a peaceful refuge on warm summer days, with scented gladiolus and New Zealand dianella, with a carpet of blue sweet peas for ground cover.
 The arboretum offers over 80 varieties of conifers, and there is a colourful wildflower meadow.

 Other major garden areas include a winter garden, water garden, a peaceful Japanese Garden, and a lake where black swans swim.
 This is very much a horticulturalists garden; species are carefully labelled, and there are many examples of unusual plants from abroad to offer inspiration for your own garden projects.

 Pine Lodge Gardens is a past winner of a Bronze Medal as Best Small Visitor Attraction in Cornwall.

 Pine Lodge is extremely easy to find; the entrance is on the south side of the A390 just east of St Austell, and it is well signposted.
 We visited in April, when the spring colours were emerging, yet the garden was not crowded with visitors.
 It was an absolute delight to explore the different areas of the garden.